Wiki · Concept · Last reviewed June 24, 2026

 Model Cards and System Cards

-Model cards and system cards are structured documents that explain what an AI model or AI system is, how it was evaluated, what it is intended for, what its limits are, and what risks or mitigations were identified before deployment.
+Model cards and system cards are structured documents that explain what an AI model or deployed AI system is, how it was evaluated, what it is intended for, what its limits are, and what risks or mitigations were identified before release or deployment.

 Definition

 A model card is a concise documentation artifact attached to a trained machine-learning model.
-It usually describes intended uses, out-of-scope uses, evaluation results, performance differences across groups or conditions, limitations, ethical considerations, and operational context.
+It usually describes the model's intended uses, out-of-scope uses, training or evaluation context, benchmarked performance, performance differences across groups or conditions, limitations, ethical considerations, and operational assumptions.

-A system card is a broader artifact used by frontier AI labs to describe an AI system as deployed, not only the underlying model weights.
-It may include safety evaluations, red-team findings, mitigations, product constraints, modality-specific risks, deployment decisions, and links to a lab's safety framework.
+A system card is a broader release artifact used to describe an AI system as deployed, not only the underlying model weights or API model name.
+It may include safety evaluations, red-team findings, mitigations, product constraints, modality-specific risks, tool access, user-interface boundaries, deployment decisions, and links to a lab's safety framework.

 The distinction matters.
 A model card tends to document a model.
-A system card tends to document a model embedded inside a product, policy layer, safety stack, user interface, and deployment environment.
+A system card tends to document a model embedded inside a product, policy layer, safety stack, user interface, tool scaffold, and deployment environment.
+A card should answer a narrow evidence question: what exact artifact was evaluated, under what assumptions, with what results, by whom, on what date, and for what intended use.

 Documentation Lineage